 - Walk 1: Queen’s Head.
 The Teashop.
 Also in the village is the George and Dragon.

-- Walk 2: Ye Olde George and The Crown (also Two Brewers and The Kings’ Arms – very good too)
+- Walk 2: Ye Olde George and The Crown (also Two Brewers and The Kings’ Arms – very good too).
+But currently usually open and well organised for the coronavirus crisis is the lovely Mount Vineyard with loads of outdoor seating… but you’ll need a smart phone to order.

 - Walk 3: Eynsford – The Plough and The Malt Shovel, plus the Riverside Tearoom.
 Shoreham – Ye Olde George and The Crown.